-Dubai: the futuristic city in a scorching desert.
-Are you ready to be pleasantly surprised?
-We spent 4 days in the blazing heat of Dubai and were shocked by how much we enjoyed it, so we’ve put together a comprehensive list of the 10 best things to do in Dubai for you to add to your own Dubai itinerary.
+Dubai, the futuristic city in a scorching desert.
+We spent 4 days under the blazing sun in Dubai and we’ve put together a comprehensive list of the 10 best things to do in Dubai for first time visitors.

 The Burj Khalifa is currently the world’s tallest building.
 Saudi Arabia’s Jeddah Tower (Kingdom Tower) plans to emulate the Burj Khalifa.
 Dubai’s response?
 Fine, we’ll just build another one even bigger.